-The program invites American Indian youth from tribes across Arizona to a one week intensive residential camp held at Whispering Pines, near Prescott, Arizona.
+The program invites American Indian youth from tribes across Arizona to a one week intensive residential camp held in Prescott, Arizona.
 The camp was established in 1991 to assist a growing number of Arizona's Indian youth who are at risk for or who have been diagnosed with type 2 diabetes.
-The program invites American Indian youth from tribes across Arizona to a one week intensive residential camp.
 At camp, kids learn healthy eating habits and ways to make exercise fun, consistent, and habitual.
 The best part?
 All camp activities take place in an American Indian context, deeply rooted in culture.
 This integration increases our effectiveness, makes health fun, and places its practice within a greater American Indian history.

 Eight Arizona tribal communities participate: Hopi, Pascua Yaqui, Salt River, White Mountain, Colorado River, Tohono O’odham, Yavapai-Prescott and Yavapai Apache.
 These communities provide volunteers and transportation for the youth.
 The staff and faculty coordinate the camp and help organize volunteers who provide medical coverage, teach classes, and assist with fund raising.

 CAMP—Kids, ages 10 to 15, come to camp for a week of healthy eating, exercise, learning, and fun!
 There they receive in-depth physical assessments to track progress and personalize pathways to health.
 We also use this data to improve the effectiveness of our program.